 If a change is detected in one of the files or services monitored by the Early Warning Audit, an email notification will be sent to you.
 Note that you must have notifications enabled for these types of changes in your Settings as described elsewhere in the Knowledge Base.

-Files & services included in the audit
+Items included in the early warning audit

 - How do I generate reports for my clients?

-- How do I use the Site Audit?
+- How to use the Auto Update Scheduler

-- How do I use the Watchful REST API?
+- How to use the Auto Updater

 - Scheduling remote backups for Joomla